socrates-ferna/Geometry3D/README.md

 Geometry3D is a simple python computational geographics library written in python.
 This library focuses on the functions and lacks efficiency which might be improved in future version.

+## About this fork

+The only intended modifications are
+- Add numpy interfacing support for vectors and points
+- Add rotation capabilities to vectors and points (could extend to the rest of the package if I ever have time) using the transformations module from trimesh package

+This adds two requirements to the package: numpy and trimesh.

 ## Core Features
 - Basic 3D Geometries: Point, Line, Plane, Segment, Convex Polygon and Convex Polyhedron.